Clifton and Compton: Clifton

 Along with Compton it once formed a township in the parish of Ashbourne, then a separate parish until Compton was reabsorbed by Ashbourne.
 By the 1880s much of Clifton and Sturston was owned by the Smith family who made their wealth from cheese processing, with factories in the vicinity.
 They were great donators, providing money for playgrounds, a cricket pitch, as well as the Holy Trinity Church.
 At various times they also lived at Clifton Hall.
 In 1899 according to White's Directory, John Harrison of Snelston Hall, was lord of the manor, the Smith family and G. H. Errington from Southampton being recorded as principal landowners.
 Although Ashbourne and Dove Valley Golf Club was established in 1886, it was sited elsewhere at a number of locations until 1909 when it moved to Clifton and a 9-hole course was built on land, the majority of which originally formed part of Hollies Farm.
 Further land was later obtained from Lodge Farm allowing expansion to its present 18 holes.

 Clifton Cross

 This is a small hamlet originally consisting of a few cottages on the road from Ashbourne to Clifton, only a few hundred yards from the core village.
-The lane from Ashbourne to Clifton village was crossed by a road from Leek and Manchester which had passed over Hanging Bridge in Mayfield parish, and through Green Lane, and went across moorland country to join the old road from Ashbourne to Tutbury about a 2 miles to the south side of Ashbourne.
+The lane from Ashbourne to Clifton village was crossed by a road from Leek and Manchester which had passed over Hanging Bridge in Mayfield parish, and through Green Lane, and went across moorland country to join the old road from Ashbourne to Tutbury about 2 miles to the south side of Ashbourne.
 The south edge of this crossroad from Clifton Cross onwards has been closed since the early 1800s, though it was kept open for a number of years longer as a bridle track.
 Traces of the road exist on what is the present day golf course and surrounding fields.